San Marino: Government

 San Marino has the political framework of a parliamentary representative democratic republic: the captains regent are heads of state, and there is a pluriform multi-party system.
 Executive power is exercised by the government.
-Although there is no foral head of government, the secretary for foreign and political affairs is in many ways equal to the prime minister in other countries.
+Although there is no formal head of government, the secretary for foreign and political affairs is in many ways equal to the prime minister in other countries.
 Legislative power is vested in both the government and the Grand and General Council.
 The judiciary is independent of the executive and the legislature.
 San Marino is considered to have the earliest written governing documents still in effect, as the Statutes of 1600 are still at the core of its constitutional framework.

 San Marino was originally led by the Arengo, initially formed from the heads of each family.
 In the 13th century, power was given to the Grand and General Council.
 In 1243, the first two captains regent were nominated by the council.
 Still today, Captains Regent are elected every six months by the council.
 The legislature of the republic is the Grand and General Council (Consiglio grande e generale).
 The council is a unicameral legislature with 60 members.
 There are elections every five years by proportional representation in all nine administrative districts.
 These districts (townships) correspond to the old parishes of the republic.
 All citizens 18 years or older are eligible to vote.

-Besides general legislation, the Grand and General Council approves the budget and elects the captains regent, the State Congress (composed of ten secretaries with executive power), the Council of Twelve (which forms the judicial branch during the period of legislature of the council), the Advising Commissions, and the Government Unions.
+Besides general legislation, the Grand and General Council approves the budget and elects the captains regent, the Congress of State (composed of ten secretaries of state with executive power), the Council of Twelve, the Advising Commissions, and the Government Unions.
 The council also has the power to ratify treaties with other countries.
 The council is divided into five different Advising Commissions consisting of fifteen councilors who examine, propose, and discuss the implementation of new laws that are on their way to being presented on the floor of the council.